dsacre/mididings/doc/units.rst

     ::

+        # reduce velocity of note-on events by an offset
+        Velocity(-20)
-        # increase velocity of note-on events, making the keyboard feel softer
+        # increase velocity of note-on events by applying a curve
         Velocity(curve=1.0)

 .. autofunction:: VelocitySlope